 Editor’s note: Need a payroll service for your business?
 Fill out the below questionnaire to have our vendor partners contact you with free information.

 There are various reasons an employee or employer might favor one method over the other.
-Direct deposit requires the employee to have a savings or checking account to deposit funds, while a paycard is simply a prepaid, reloadable card that requires no bank account.
-However, direct deposit allows an employee to divide their paycheck into several accounts, whereas with paycards, a net wage is transferred each pay period.
+Direct deposit requires the employee to have a savings or checking account to deposit funds while a paycard is simply a prepaid, reloadable card that requires no bank account.
+However, direct deposit allows an employee to divide their paycheck into several accounts while with paycards, a net wage is transferred each pay period.
 This can limit the flexibility of distributing one’s wages, though some people find it convenient to host all wages in one easily accessible place.

-For employers, direct deposit and paycards both provide the benefit of a paperless payroll distribution process.
+For employers, both direct deposit and paycards offer the benefit of a paperless payroll distribution process.
 Both payment methods also allow an employer to electronically transfer funds if an employee is sick, on vacation or working remotely.

-Direct deposit is the norm for U.S. workers.
-Many employees opt in, allowing their employers to deposit their net wages into their checking or savings account, or perhaps both.
+Direct deposit tends to be the norm for U.S. workers.
+Many employees opt in, allowing their employers to deposit their net wages into their checking or savings account or perhaps both.

 A paycard is a prepaid, reloadable card that requires no bank account.
 A net wage is transferred to an employee’s card each pay period.
 While it’s not as common as direct deposit, it’s growing more popular each year.